| MANDOC(1) | General Commands Manual | MANDOC(1) |

 Special characters are rendered as in ASCII Output.

-The following -O
+The following -O arguments are

 accepted: